Gaëtan Wittebolle.

 "Execute the plan."

 Claude works task by task, autonomously.
-Between each step, it automatically runs the checks (typecheck, lint) to make sure the code is valid.
+Between each step, it automatically runs the checks (typecheck, lint).
 If a check fails, it fixes it before continuing.

 During this time, you: